 Connecting Europe to Asia: a hint.

 What that means is very straightforward: the European mindset needs to evolve.

 >> Related Reading: China’s Eurasia Means we need a new business mindset.

 The connectivity policy conveys an important message, i.e. business needs to be safe, but the message so far is paternalistic.
-If the purpose is to create a real connectivity with Asia, the discourse will have to change and the idea of matching European and Asian businesses will need to gain importance in the public discourse.
+If the purpose is to create real connectivity with Asia and Eurasia, the discourse will have to change and the idea of matching European and Asian businesses will need to gain importance in the public discourse.

 The potential for Europe-Asia business is immense and rules will matter, this is for sure.
 But, ultimately, the difference will come from operational businesses willing to bet on Asia more than from technocrats seeking to create rules.
 The key, in the meantime, is to realize that European and Asian mindsets are different and that things get done in the region because the modus operandi is, precisely, to get things done.